 Simple everyday things like going for a walk or even getting dressed become difficult.
 There’s no cure for arthritis and it can get worse with time.
 However joints can be replaced successfully, improving mobility and reducing pain.

 What happens during knee replacement surgery?

-A knee replacement is a procedure to remove your damaged knee joint and replace it with an artificial one (a prosthesis or implant) – this is made out of metal, plastic or ceramic.
+A knee replacement is a procedure to remove your damaged knee joint and replace it with an artificial one (a prosthesis or implant) – this is made out of metal or plastic.
 Following surgery your knee should be much less painful and the joint should move more smoothly.
 New advances in technology offer a greater range of implant types and sizes.
 Your Nuffield Health surgeon will choose the implant that best fits your body size and lifestyle.
 In some cases a CT scan or MRI scan of your knee may be used to create special guides that will help your surgeon accurately fit your prosthesis.